Coolfreewerx/Golang-RSA-Playground/README.md

 - Encode & Decode encrypted message by use Base64

 ### Result-Test

+	In practice, someone want to send a message to Tam will use Tam's public key to encrypt the message.
+	Then, Bring encrypted message to Tam by use Base64 to encode the message.
+	After that, Tam will decode the message by use Base64 and decrypt the message by use Tam's private key.
+	Finaly, Tam will get the message.

 ```
 Message : Test-RSA Decryption with Tam's Private Key